 International Family Law

 Simon has a particular interest in the international elements of family law insofar as they relate to marriage, divorce and financial claims.
-In 2018 he will start writing on the subject for Resolution with articles appearing in The Review.
+Since 2018 he has been writing on the subject for Resolution with articles appearing in The Review.

 Simon is a qualified family mediator and undertakes mediation in family finance, Inheritance Act and TOLATA claims.

 Simon appeared in the recent leading professional negligence/family law case of Landsberg v Minkin EWCA Civ 152 and acts both for claimants and also for insurers acting for family law solicitors against whom claims of professional negligence have been made.